jeffknupp/blog/in_progress/open_source/pytest.md

     #!bash
     $ py.test

-you can generate test coverage reports by passing a few addtional flags.
+you can generate test coverage reports by passing a few additional flags.
 Below is an example of running `sandman`

     #!bash